 What we do know is that if a child develops cancer, it’s not because of something they, or their parents did to cause it.
 No one is to blame if a child develops cancer.

 Even if your child has a risk factor, it doesn’t mean they will develop cancer.
 Many children with a risk factor will never develop cancer, while others with cancer may have had no known risk factors.
 Even if a child with a risk factor develops cancer, the risk factor may not have had much to do with it.

 Researchers don’t completely understand what causes retinoblastoma.
 Children with a positive family history of retinoblastoma are at high risk of developing this cancer.

-Retinoblastomas are due to a faulty RB1 gene.
+Retinoblastoma develops because of abnormalities in a specific gene called RB1.
 This faulty gene can run in families, or it may develop for the first time in the child.
-Most cases of retinoblastoma do not run in families.1
+About one in three children have retinoblastomas that run in families.1